Interested in working with this programme?

 Expedition teams to Marion Island include two broad categories of personnel, namely ‘support’ and ‘scientific’ personnel; all of whom are generally either directly or indirectly employed by DEA.
 Expedition team sizes range from 11 to 20 people.
 Support personnel include: Base engineer, Diesel mechanic, Radio technician and Medical orderly.
 Scientific personnel are employed under contract with DEA, but are generally recruited by and affiliated with tertiary education institutions or other national research or monitoring bodies.
 Each scientific programme is led by senior scientists associated with these entities (chiefly from universities).
 Two scientific endeavours of relevance for discussion here are the ‘Seal’ and ‘Killer Whale’ projects, which are administered together within the MARION ISLAND MARINE MAMMAL PROGRAMME (MIMMP).

-Dr Nico de Bruyn, from the Mammal Research Institute at the University of Pretoria, is the principal investigator of seal - and killer whale research, collectively managed as the MIMMP.
-Prof Marthán Bester who started the seal programme three decades ago and is now heading into retirement remains actively involved as co-investigator of the programme.
-Additionally, as the field operations manager for the MIMMP, Nico de Bruyn oversees all fieldwork conducted for both seals and killer whales at the island, with operational assistance from PhD students Ryan Reisinger (killer whales) and Chris Oosthuizen (seals).
-The entire MIMMP team is large, consisting of numerous postgraduate students (see http://www.up.ac.za/zoology/?q=user/65/research and http://www.up.ac.za/zoology/?q=user/137/research) and several national and international collaborators.
+Prof Nico de Bruyn, from the Mammal Research Institute at the University of Pretoria, is the principal investigator of seal - and killer whale research, collectively managed as the MIMMP.
+Prof Marthán Bester who started the seal programme three decades ago and is now retired remains involved as co-investigator of the programme.
+Additionally, as the field operations manager for the MIMMP, Nico de Bruyn oversees all fieldwork conducted for both seals and killer whales at the island, with operational assistance from collaborators, postdocs and students, including Ryan Reisinger (killer whales) and Chris Oosthuizen and Mia Wege (seals).
+The entire MIMMP team is large, consisting of numerous postgraduate students (see http://www.up.ac.za/en/zoology-entomology/article/2253982/prof-p-j-nico-de-bruyn and several national and international collaborators.

-Every year, the MIMMP principal investigators employ a ‘Whaler’ and two or more ‘Sealers’ through contract with DEA, to spend an expedition year at Marion Island.
+Every year, the MIMMP principal investigators employ a ‘Whaler/Sealer’ and two or more ‘Sealers’ through contract with DEA, to spend an expedition year at Marion Island.
 These field personnel positions are highly competitive, and candidates are meticulously selected based on stringent criteria.
-Positions are usually advertised around August.
+Positions are usually advertised around September, but the timing varies annually.

 MIMMP positions: frequently asked questions